NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

 ```

 ### Docker Setup

 We build and publish a docker container for the EDA endpoint that you can use within your environment.
 Doesn't matter if it's a simple docker-compose or kubernetes setup.

 The container already automagically starts an EDA rulebook that is listening for connections from NetBox.
 To setup the container you must configure the rulebook via a vars file.
 Mount your a vars file to path `/root/var.yaml`.
 The content of this vars file is mentioned in the previous section.

+Once you have the container running all available playbooks can be run from within the the container. i.e. `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --extra-vars "@/root/vars.yaml" --tags setup`

+#### Updating the container

+To update the container to a newer version, the following steps should be followed:

+1. pull the new container

+1. relaunch the deployment using the new container

+1. run the setup command `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --extra-vars "@/root/vars.yaml" --tags setup`

 ## Default Variables